BrAtUkA/PySockets-p2p/README.md

 # PySockets p2p System
-A simple Python Sockets p2p network system made without any extra Libraries. tested and built on python-3.8.9
+A simple Python Sockets p2p network system made without any extra Libraries. tested and built on python-3.8.9.
+This Network works with hosts serving on different Public IP's.
+These IP's are sent to be held in a central Server.
+Clients can simply choose a host from the list and access thier services.
 ![alt text](https://cdn.discordapp.com/attachments/900002221188583474/912701190834376714/API.png)

 ## Requirements: